fmtlib/fmt/README.rst

 * Two APIs: faster concatenation-based write API and slower (but still very fast) replacement-based format API with positional arguments for localization.
-* Write API similar to the one used by IOStreams but much faster and more consistent.
+* Write API similar to the one used by IOStreams but stateless allowing faster implementation.
 * Format API with `format string syntax
   <http://cppformat.readthedocs.org/en/latest/syntax.html>`_
   similar to the one used by `str.format